pantaflex44/QuickParcelProject/README.md

 ```bash
 npm run build
 ```
 'dist' folder automaticaly cleaned and new versionned files built.
-Your React app is ready to use with an external server (because a React router is used in the 'index.jsx').
+Your React app is ready to use with an external server (because a React router is used in the 'main.jsx').

+'dist' folder now contains your app to deploy.

 ### Test your Parcel's built files